alam9316/leet-code/README.md

  ┗ 📜 README.md

 ### Features
-- Language Used: Javascript.
+- **Language Used**: Javascript.
-- Clear Structure: Problems categorized by difficulty (Easy, Medium, Hard).
+- **Clear Structure**: Problems categorized by difficulty (Easy, Medium, Hard).
-- Documentation: Each solution includes a brief problem statement and explanation of the approach taken.
+- **Documentation**: Each solution includes a brief problem statement and explanation of the approach taken.
-- Optimized Solutions: Emphasis on efficient algorithms and optimal solutions.
+- **Optimized Solutions**: Emphasis on efficient algorithms and optimal solutions.
-- Continuous Updates: Regular updates with new solutions and improvements.
+- **Continuous Updates**: Regular updates with new solutions and improvements.

 ### Contributing
 Contributions are welcome!
 If you have a better solution or an improvement, feel free to submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.